Free & Reduced Meals Program

 Q: How do I get free or reduced price school meals for my child?

 A: If your total household income is the same or below the amount on the Reduced Price Income Chart, your child may get either free meals or reduced price meals.
-You must complete the free and reduced price school meal application (either online as part of the Student Information Update system or in hard copy), OR, if you receive SNAP benefits or Temporary Family Assistance (TFA), the Department of Social Services will notify the school district electronically with this information.
+You must complete the free and reduced price school meal application in hard copy, OR, if you receive SNAP benefits or Temporary Family Assistance (TFA), the Department of Social Services will notify the school district electronically with this information.
 If your child does receive one of theses State assistance programs and is not currently receiving free meals, please contact our food service department directly.

 Q: If I was receiving Free and Reduced meals last year will I automatically continue with the same status the following school year?